ggambrell/recipes/dessert/Chocolate_Mayonnaise_Cake.md

 9. Divide batter evenly among prepared pans.
 10. Bake in preheated oven until a wooden pick inserted in center comes out with moist crumbs (~22 minutes)

-11.Cool cake layers in pans on a wire rack (20 minutes)
+11. Cool cake layers in pans on a wire rack (20 minutes)
 12. Remove cake layers from pans; cool completely on rack (30 minutes)

 13. Place chocolate chips, light corn syrup, and 3 tablespoons of the heavy cream in a microwavable bowl.